ukakhniuk/Eastendmonitor/README.md

 Once the bot is running and the bot's working data is entered correctly, you can use the following commands:

-/url - to add a link for monitoring (you can add an unlimited number of links)
+/url_add - to add a link for monitoring (you can add an unlimited number of links).

-/urls - to show the list of URLs currently being monitored
+/urls - to show the list of URLs currently being monitored.

 /urls_clear - to clear the list of URLs (the bot will continue to work, and you can start adding new URLs from scratch).

+/url_remove - to remove the selected URL from the URL list.

 Please note that you can only monitor products from the eastendshop.com website.